Best Practices for Access Point Security in WatchGuard Cloud

 The Device Settings page opens. - To automatically enable ThreatSync for any new access points you allocate to the account in WatchGuard Cloud, select the corresponding check box for Access Points.

-- To specify which specific access points send data to and receive actions from ThreatSync, clear or select check boxes next to the Firebox and access point names.
+- To specify which specific access points send data to and receive actions from ThreatSync, clear or select check boxes next to the access point names.

 - Click Save.